MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-administer-crossplat-agent.md

 ### SSL ciphers

 If required, the SSL cipher list used by the UNIX/Linux agent can be customized.
-For more information about this configuration, see the [Configuring SSL Ciphers](manage-security-crossplat-config-sslcipher.md) topic.
+For more information about this configuration, see the [Configuring SSL Ciphers](manage-security-crossplat-config-sslcipher.md) article.

 ### Specifying an alternate temporary path for scripts